Sarah Nelson’s Grasmere Gingerbread:

 Due to the coronavirus, the ‘famous green door’ has closed for the first time in its 166 years in business.

-The closure follows government guidelines but online orders are still being taken.
+The closure follows government guidelines but you can place orders online.